Matthew Wright (basketball): 2019 season

 Before the start of the 2019 PBA season, Wright was awarded a three-year contract extension.
 He was also awarded a spot on the Second Mythical Team for the previous season.
 In a Philippine Cup match versus the Katropa, he scored 23 points (with seven coming in the overtime period) to lead the Fuel Masters to their second straight overtime win.
 He had 25 points in a win over the Beermen that secured the top seed for the Fuel Masters.
 They then beat the Alaska Aces to advance to the semifinals for the first time in franchise history.
 In the semifinals, they lost their first two games to the Beermen, as their playoff inexperience started to show.
 But in Game 3, he hit four crucial free throws despite battling bronchitis to give Phoenix the win.
 However, he received a flagrant foul for hitting Beermen guard Von Pessumal.
 The Beermen went on to win the next two games, eliminating the Fuel Masters from the playoffs.
 In the Commissioner's Cup, Phoenix had three straight losses with Coach Louie Alas and Calvin Abueva suspended.
 They also lost import Rob Dozier to a foot injury.
 He scored 28 points to lead Phoenix to a win over NorthPort and stop their win streak.
 In a comeback win against Ginebra, he combined with replacement import Richard Howell for 27 points in the third quarter.
 He finished that game with 32 points, while Howell had 31 points and 21 rebounds.
 More importantly, it was their second straight win.
-For those performances, he won an unanimous Player of the Week award.
-In the Governors' Cup, he had a foot injury.
-But he was able to play in Phoenix's final game, in which he hit a tough corner three with 1.2 seconds remaining to beat Blackwater.
+For those performances, he won a unanimous Player of the Week award.
+In the Governors' Cup, he had a foot injury during a team practice.
+Despite the injury, he was able to play in Phoenix's final game, in which he hit a tough corner three with 1.2 seconds remaining to beat Blackwater.
 He dedicated the game-winner to retiring veterans Kramer and Willy Wilson.